Outback Safari

 Desert Gardens

-Help protect the highlights of Australia’s wilderness through your bucket list visit to Uluru Kata Tjuta National Park.
-On this MAKE TRAVEL MATTER® Experience you’ll encounter the iconic Uluru, or ‘The Rock,’ half a billion years old, standing 348 meters high and taller than the Eiffel Tower.
+Help protect the highlights of Australia’s wilderness through your bucket list visit to Uluru-Kata Tjuta National Park.
+You’ll encounter iconic Uluru, half a billion years old, standing 348 metres high and taller than the Eiffel Tower.
 If you’re looking for a reason to roll out of bed before dawn, make it an Uluru sunrise.
 We’re not saying it’s better than the sunset.
 But rising with the birds certainly has benefits.
 Like being cool when you tour the base of the world’s biggest monolith.
 A circumnavigation is 11 kilometres, if you’re up for it.
-Or you can join a guided walk to Mutitjulu Waterhole, a sacred spot decorated with millennia-old Aboriginal rock paintings.
-Dive even deeper into First Nations traditions at the Uluru-Kata Tjuta Cultural Centre.
-Then wander through Kata Tjuta and Walpa Gorge, with more bubbles to serenade the day’s end.
+Or you can join a guided walk to Mutitjulu Waterhole, a sacred spot decorated with Aboriginal rock art.
+Later, visit Kata Tjuta and wander through Walpa Gorge, with more bubbles to serenade another sunset.

 Desert Gardens

-The only other reason to get up before dawn is to glimpse the Uluru Field of Light, a dazzling installation by British artist Bruce Munro that sees 50,000 stem-like globes blanket the Uluru soil.
+The only other reason to get up before dawn is to glimpse the Uluru Field of Light, a dazzling installation by British artist Bruce Munro that sees 50,000 stem-like globes blanket the Uluru soil (own expense).
 It’s optional – we won’t judge you for sleeping in, steeling yourself for today’s adventures.
 But if you’ve come this far, it would be a shame to opt for shut-eye over eye-popping.
 Speaking of which, did you know Australia has the largest population of wild camels in the world, and Kings Creek Station, your next stop, is the largest exporter of these doe-eyed creatures?
 From here, the land eases into Kings Canyon, part of the immense Watarrka National Park.
 Views over the Red Centre are perspective-resetting.
+Feeling fit?
+Get your heart pumping on the 500 step climb on the 6km rim walk or take it easier on the creek bed walk.

 Kings Canyon Resort